cjjossart/postrun_scripts/viralrecon_postrun/README.md

 ### Running the viralrecon postrun script

 The viralrecon postrun script is simply a python script that appends additional data metrics to the viralrecon output file ```summary_variants_metrics_mqc.csv```.
-This python script, as well as the bash script that installs the dependecies in the post-run environment and runs the python script, are copied from an AWS S3 bucket to the post-run environment using commands from the [AWS CLI](https://aws.amazon.com/cli/).
-It is important to know the S3 bucket URI where these scripts are and change the URI accordingly.
+This python script, as well as the bash script that installs the dependecies in the post-run environment and runs the python script, are copied from this repository to the post-run environment.

 1. Choose the viralrecon workflow in the Nextflow Tower launchpad.